AvtsVivek/IntroToWpf/src/tasks/200240-WpfDi/ReadMe.md

-# Introduces Delendency injection
+# Introduces Dependency injection

 1. Start from the basic wpf application.

 2. Add a new ClassLib project to the solution.

 3. Add a simple class along with an interface, with one string type prop called Data.